-The main deck cargo door control system for STCs SA1444SO, SA1509SO, and SA1896SO that utilizes electrical interlock switches is designed to remove door control power (electrical and hydraulic) prior to flight and to prevent inadvertent door openings.
-As discussed previously, the door system design of the subject STCs is nearly identical to the FedEx design.
-The FedEx door opening events, discussed previously, indicate the likelihood that there may be latent and/or single point failures that can restore or continue to allow power to the door controls and cause inadvertent door openings.
-The failure modes may be found in the electrical portion of the door control panel, which, in turn, activates the door control hydraulics.
+The main deck cargo door control system for STCs SA1368SO and ŠA1797SO that utilizes electrical interlock switches is designed to remove door control power (electrical and hydraulic) prior to flight and to prevent inadvertent door openings.
+Failure modes have been found in the electrical portion of the door control panel, which, in turn, activates the door control hydraulics.
 The potential for the occurrence of these failure conditions is increased by the harsh operating environment of freighter airplanes.
 Door system components are routinely exposed to precipitation, dirt, grease, and foreign object intrusion, all of which increase the likelihood of damage.
 As a result, wires, switches, and relays have a greater potential to fail or short circuit in such a way as to allow the cargo door to be powered open without an operator's command and regardless of electrical interlock positions.

 A systems safety analysis would normally evaluate and resolve the potential for these types of unsafe conditions.
-However, the design data for STCs SA1444SO, SA1509SO, and SA1896SO do not include a systems safety analysis to specifically identify these failure modes and do not show that an inadvertent opening is extremely improbable.
+However, the FAA has reviewed the design data for STCs SA1368SO and SA1797SO.
+The FAA finds that the powered lock systems of the main deck cargo door do not comply with criteria specified in Appendix 1 of this AD and considers the design of these systems to be unsafe.
 The need for a system safety analysis is identified in the ATA Final Report and the FAA Memorandum.

-Cargo Restraint Barrier
+Cargo Barrier